 Fortunately, there are ways to help those who overdose on opioid drugs.
 Naloxone is a medication that has been approved for this purpose.
 However, there is always the risk that an overdose may occur, and no medical help is obtained.

-At Northpoint Evergreen Bellevue, we understand how hard it can be to overcome a Demerol substance abuse problem alone.
+At Northpoint the Evergreen, we understand how hard it can be to overcome a Demerol substance abuse problem alone.
 Not only is it incredibly difficult to tackle the constant cravings and unexpected triggers, but it’s also especially dangerous to go through withdrawal and recovery without the support of a professional program.